-There are so many fabulous looking pumpkin pies on the web this week that it’s torture trying to pick just a few to move to the top of the Pumpkin Pies I Must Try This Thanksgiving list.
-You’re probably having the same difficulty, so I’m going to give you a little help.
+There are so many dreamy pumpkin pies on the web that it’s torture picking just a few for my Pumpkin Pies To Try This Holiday Season list.
+You’re probably facing the same dilemma–so here’s a little help.

-To narrow the selection process, I decided to see what some of the awesome food bloggers in my own hood–wonderful, weird Portland, Oregon–are making this year.
+To narrow the selection process, I decided to check out pumpkin pie offerings from some of the awesome food bloggers in my own hood–wonderful, weird Portland, Oregon.
 Luckily, I didn’t need to go further afield than a Facebook group I belong to–PDX Food Bloggers.

 - Pumpkin Sour Cream Pie with Caramel Walnut Topping